 Anti-maskers.
 Anti-school closings.
 Anti-vaxxers.
 Anti-something-vaguely-lumped-under-critical-race-theory.

-If it seems as if these folks are all actually the same people coming back with new signage every could of months, join me as we take a look at Moms For Liberty.
+If it seems as if these folks are all actually the same people coming back with new signage every couple of months, join me as we take a look at Moms For Liberty.

 MFL was launched at the beginning of 2021 by two Florida women, both with school board experience.